guillerocko1/E-commerce-Back-End/README.md

 ### PUT

-Running the app in Visual Studio code (node server), opening Insomnia, selecting the option GET, and speicfying the link localhost:3001/api/categories, in the local server Insomnia will shows the Information about all the categories stored in the table categories in our Database.

-The same Information will be shown using GET routes to return all categories, all products, and all tags being tested in Insomnia Core.
+Running PUT in Insomnia, will let the user to Update any data in the Database.
+The code added in Insomnia is basically the same than using POST.
+We select the option JSON, and we will add the information about the data we want to update.
+For example, if we want to update the Category with the ID: 6 the code would be the following.

+{
+  "category_name": "New name of the category"
+}

-For example the root localhost/3001/categories will show all the data stored in the table categories.
-The image in the following link shows the information shown to the user from the local server in insomnia.
+Once, we run the API, Insomnia will shows that one row in the table has been updated.
+The following link shows how Insomnia looks after running the API.

 ![result_screen][(https://github.com/guillerocko1/E-commerce-Back-End/blob//main/API_PUT.png?raw=true)]